A Photo Teacher |

 .

-PHOT 252 – Photography IV examines the practice and process of becoming an active and working photographer with a heightened understanding of personal vision, aesthetic sensibility and refinement of technical skills.
+PHOT 252 – Photographer’s Portfolio examines the practice and working process on being an active photographer with a heightened understanding of personal vision, aesthetic sensibility and refinement of technical skills.
 As one’s personal practice of photography continues to become more engaged and begins to evolve with a greater sense of maturity, it becomes necessary for the photographer to further develop insight into who they are as a photographer and their working process.
 We’ll discuss the working process of photographers within the contexts of various genres of photography, including art, documentary, portraiture, fashion and advertising.
 Perspectives into the photographic creative process will be examined, including personal vision and content, creative possibilities and choosing directions, sustaining an engaged practice with photography, business and marketing considerations as well as dealing with artistic growth.
 Discussions may include the following:

 .